yarolig/OBJFileLoader/README.md

 If you need to change behavior of texture loading or use VBO instead of lists create a subclass and override loadTexture() or generate().

+# Viewer

+To view an OBJ-file run:

+    python OBJFileLoader/objviewer.py path/to/model.obj